 Lumenier RB2206C-9 – $35

 Lumenier has a huge following in the professional racing market, as is displayed by their racing pilot-branded motors.
 We personally have not tried them, but have heard great reviews from sources we trust.
-We like the “style” of the motors and they seem to produce good thrust figures.
+We like the “style” of the motors and they seem to produce good power figures.
 Some pilots claim they are the “smoothest” motors on the market.
 We find them pretty pricey to really consider.

 BR2306S – $8

 Racerstar is known for it’s good quality discount-price electronics.
 The motors don’t disappoint in this regard.
-They don’t produce top-notch thrust figures and are known to have shaft bending issues, but cost half of comparable motors.
+They don’t produce top-notch power figures and are known to have shaft bending issues, but cost half of comparable motors.
 If you’re going for a budget build, this is the motor for you.